gordonwelchman/rpi_imsi_catcher/README.md

 External sites are also listing a mixture of instructions, normally delineated by GNUradio version, 3.7 or 3.8.
 There was a [fork of gr-gsm hosted for GNUradio 3.8](https://github.com/velichkov/gr-gsm.git) but this is no longer required as the ptrkrysik main has now been updated.

 Two of the better guides can be found at [Paladion.net](https://www.paladion.net/blogs/how-to-build-an-imsi-catcher-to-intercept-gsm-traffic) and [Harrison's Sandox](https://harrisonsand.com/posts/imsi-catcher).
-This compliments a detailed write up by the Electronic Frontier Foundation (EFF), available on [this link](https://www.eff.org/wp/gotta-catch-em-all-understanding-how-imsi-catchers-exploit-cell-networks).
+More exotic attack methodologies are covered [here](https://www.hindawi.com/journals/scn/2019/7425235).
+These guides compliment a detailed write up by the Electronic Frontier Foundation (EFF), available on [this link](https://www.eff.org/wp/gotta-catch-em-all-understanding-how-imsi-catchers-exploit-cell-networks).

 Please follow the below process for a working simple_IMSI-catcher.py based install on any Raspberry Pi (1, 2, 3, 4), no issues with 32-bit or 64-bit as seen with some other Linux distros e.g. Ubuntu only working on Pi 4, the same with Dragon OS with its Pi64 image.